 - A note on the author’s view of the potential market/readership of the book.

 - A note on any competing books and what might distinguish the author’s book from these.

 All material must be typed.
 Please ensure all pages are numbered consecutively.
 No handwritten submissions will be considered.

-Please note that if you have not heard back from Pan Macmillan within 12 weeks, consider your submission to have been unsuccessful.
+Please note that if you have not heard back from Pan Macmillan within eight weeks, consider your submission to have been unsuccessful.
 Pan Macmillan is not able to enter into correspondence regarding unsuccessful submissions.